evmos/docs/docs/protocol/concepts/encoding.md

 # Encoding

+Encoding refers to the process of converting data from one format to another to make it more secure and efficient.
+In the context of blockchain, encoding is used to ensure that data is stored and transmitted in a way that is secure and easily accessible.

 The Recursive Length Prefix (RLP) is a serialization format used extensively in Ethereum's execution clients.
 Its purpose is to encode arbitrarily nested arrays of binary data, and it is the main encoding method used to serialize objects in Ethereum.
 RLP only encodes structure and leaves encoding specific atomic data types, such as strings, integers, and floats,